Xenophobia and discrimination in Turkey: Against Jews

 The Neve Shalom Synagogue in Istanbul has been attacked three times.
 First on 6 September 1986, Arab militants killed 22 Jewish worshippers and wounded 6 during Shabbat services at Neve Shalom.
 This attack was blamed on the Palestinian militant Abu Nidal.
 The Synagogue was hit again during the 2003 Istanbul bombings alongside the Beth Israel Synagogue, killing 20 and injuring over 300 people, both Jews and Muslims alike.
 Even though a local Turkish militant group, the Great Eastern Islamic Raiders' Front, claimed responsibility for the attacks, police claimed the bombings were "too sophisticated to have been carried out by that group", with a senior Israeli government source saying: "the attack must have been at least coordinated with international terror organizations".

+In the aftermath of the 2013 Gezi Park protests, Turkey's Deputy Prime Minister Beşir Atalay attributed the protests to external powers and the "Jewish diaspora".

 In 2015, an Erdogan-affiliated news channel broadcast a two-hour documentary titled "The Mastermind" (a term which Erdogan himself had introduced to the public some months earlier), which forcefully suggested that it were "the mind of the Jews" that "rules the world, burns, destroys, starves, wages wars, organizes revolutions and coups, and establishes states within states."
 According to the Anti-Defamation League 71% of Turkish adults "harbor anti-Semitic views".

+Nationality-based

-Against Africans
+Against Afghans

-A common perception among the Turkish society is that racism against black people in Turkey is not a big issue because the country does not have a history of colonialism or segregation as in many Western countries.
-On the contrary, sociologists such as Doğuş Şimşek strongly reject this point of view, stressing that this misperception resulted from the fact that Africans in Turkey often live in the shadows and Afro-Turks, the historical black population of Turkey, are mostly confined to tiny communities in Western Turkey.